 Suvi joined MED theatre in May 2016.
 Suvi is a graduate of the Central School of Speech and Drama at the University of London and has an MA in Theatre and Global Development from the University of Leeds.
 Suvi has worked as a community artist in Finland developing ways to incorporate arts into social security services and leading activities for their clientele.
 She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds and is thrilled to work for MED Theatre who share her passion for creating opportunities for communities to participate, develop and excel.
 Suvi has grown up in the countryside in Finland and feels very much at home in Dartmoor and Moretonhampstead.

-Helen joined MED Theatre in 2016, her love for community theatre having begun with her time at University when she studied Drama and English Literature, including an in-depth exploration into global community theatre practice and the work of Augusto Boal.
-She has worked as a facilitator, director, writer and as front of house for The Barbican Theatre, The Theatre Royal Plymouth, Down Stage Write and with many other Devon based companies who develop and produce theatre.
-She also worked in America for four consecutive summers as Theatre Director at a children’s Summer Camp.
+Helen joined MED Theatre in 2016, her interest in community theatre having grown from her time at university where she studied Drama and English Literature, including an in-depth exploration into global community theatre practice and the work of Augusto Boal.
+She has worked as a facilitator, director, writer and as front of house for The Barbican Theatre, The Theatre Royal Plymouth, Down Stage Write, INDRA and with many other Devon-based companies.
+Helen also worked in America for four consecutive summers as Theatre Director at a children’s Summer Camp.
 Helen has a passion for using theatre not only as an art form but also as a basis for improving self-confidence and the ability to achieve and gain more from life.

 Rose joined MED Theatre in November 2018 in the role of Funding and Sustainability Officer.
 She trained in Contemporary Storytelling and Performance at the Eden Project and went on to receive a first-class honors degree in Theatre and Performance from Plymouth Conservatoire.
 Throughout her, training Rose gained experience in interdisciplinary performance making, drama facilitation, storytelling, and small-scale theatre.
 Above all it was through her training she came to realise the power the arts have to be a catalyst for positive transformation in society.
 Rose is elated to be a part of the relevant work MED Theatre is doing in and around Dartmoor.